 Every year, the construction industry ranks near the top of the list for serious workplace injuries.
 Those who report to sites each day know the risks that come along with their jobs, but even the most cautious workers can simply be in the wrong place at the wrong time.
 If you suffer an injury that requires extensive medical care and results in missed time from work, you have to consult an experienced professional about your claim.

-The law firm of Odegaard Kovacich Snipes has, for over three decades, provided aggressive representation and compassionate assistance to our clients.
-Our Billings, Helena, and Great Falls construction accident lawyers have an established reputation in the legal community for taking on the toughest injury cases and getting results.
+The law firm of Odegaard Injury Lawyers has, for over three decades, provided aggressive representation and compassionate assistance to our clients.
+Our Billings and Helena construction accident lawyers have an established reputation in the legal community for taking on the toughest injury cases and getting results.
 We have recovered over $500 million dollars for our past clients, making us one of the most successful law firms in Montana.

 We have spent more than 30 years representing personal injury claims.
 Our lawyers have decades of experience negotiating complex and challenging civil lawsuits, as well as navigating workers' compensation claims in construction.